ryanashita/ryanashita/README.md

 ## Projects

-Compiler for custom DSL to execute kernels on NVIDIA GPU (repo currently called Yanashita-tutorials)
+2ptx Compiler: Compiler custom DSL to PTX for execution on Nvidia GPU

 Lambda Calculus Solver in F#